 'Wrap Your Bones' from Arcelia is one of those albums you'll listen to again and again.
 You will find Arcelia here: www.arcelia.co.uk

-June 2014 Album of the Month: ‘The Lament of The Black Sheep’ by Ange Hardy
+June 2014: ‘The Lament of The Black Sheep’ by Ange Hardy

 Many musicians make journeys, some long, some difficult, others just plain damn hard.
 Those voyages often include people, places or situations that become catalysts to define the right of passage.
 “The journey makes the man” a philosopher once said.
 Well, setting aside any of his incipient misogyny, the journey in this case, makes the woman.
 And that makes her music.Listening to Ange Hardy’s songs always seems to evoke some distant memories.
 Times and places once faded away return to life again.
 At once you’re walking the dusty corridors of heritage and hearing its spirits rise towards today.
 Moving on from her debut album Bare Foot Folk, on her latest album she delivers another striking collection of self-penned songs that retain and amplify the edge of inheritance - ‘The Lament of The Black Sheep’ offers original, living songs bathed in echoes of deeply felt tradition.